 Smoothly optimised processing is the bedrock to a great user experience, but there are other more holistic factors that can affect user engagement when you’re processing their data at scale.
 In the age of GDPR, people are far more aware of the value of their data and less keen to give it away, especially something as revealing as which of their skills they feel are underdeveloped.

-Put together a set of data principles that guide how you’ll take care of users’ data and then, most importantly, communicate those principles to your team so that they feel emboldened and encouraged to use your platform as a safe space.
-Here are ours.
+Put together a set of data principles that guide how you’ll take care of users’ data and then, most importantly, communicate those data principles to your team so that they feel emboldened and encouraged to use your platform as a safe space.

 Most of the points so far have covered the AI itself, the machine learning and algorithms that power your data-driven learning provision.
 However, that machine can only do so much on its own.
 Guiding, tinkering and optimising it along its way will be your human team, so you need to make sure they’re equipped with skills they need to turn good to great.
 Yet the majority of L&D teams say they ‘cannot use data effectively due to L&D lacking in-house data skills’.

 Encourage your team to sign up for a data science course or bring in some data science experts, whether as external consultants or through hiring.
 Only 10% of L&D teams are working with data specialists, so it’s a real differentiator.

 Hopefully, you’re not too daunted by the list above.
 Bringing AI into your organisation can have transformative effects, ones that only continue to multiply as the technology behind it improves.
 Start small, keep the above list in mind and don’t be afraid to ask for help and you could soon be getting ahead of the pack and delivering real value to your organisation.